near/core-contracts/lockup/README.md

 /// OWNER'S METHOD
 /// Unstakes the given amount at the staking pool pub fn unstake(&mut self, amount: WrappedBalance) -> Promise;

+/// OWNER'S METHOD
+/// Retrieves total balance from the staking pool and remembers it internally.
+/// This method is helpful when the owner received some rewards for staking and wants to
+/// transfer them back to this account for withdrawal.
+In order to know the actual liquid
+/// balance on the account, this contract needs to query the staking pool. pub fn refresh_staking_pool_balance(&mut self) -> Promise;
 ```

 ### Foundation methods